civicrm/release-management/doc/any-announce.md

 Consult the "Security and Release Planning" spreadsheet and check the security items which are marked for this release:

 * Verify that each advisory is published.
-Ensure that the advisory's date matches the current date and the author is `dev-team`.
+Ensure that the advisory's date matches the current date.
 (Tip: To ensure pleasant order, set the time as `12:00:{advisorynumber}`.)
+Ensure that the author is `dev-team`.
 Browse https://civicrm.org/advisory
 * Verify that each JIRA issue is closed (Done/Fixed) with appropriate version#.
 Leave the security level as "Security: Unpublished".

 Next, prepare a mail blast in CiviMail.
 The message should: